robin-j412/robin-j412.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in computer science at the University of Montpellier, since 2020.
 My research topic is about estimating the evolution of poverty, especially in developing countries, with satellite image times series and deep learning.
-The idea is produce a model that processes satellite image time series of some place on earth, and estimates the poverty evolution observed in this location.
+The idea is producing a model that processes satellite image time series of some place on earth, and estimates the poverty evolution observed in this location.
 Satellite image time series are a rich source of informations, combined with recent deep learning approaches, a model could identify the evolution of key structures (like roads, hospital, lakes, buildings, ...) and learn the dependency with the evolution of poverty.

 ## Background overview